MicrosoftDocs/PowerShell-Docs/developer/format/propertyname-element-for-itemselectioncondition-for-customcontrol-for-view-format.md

 ## Text Value

-Specify the name of the .NET Framework property that triggers the condition.
+Specify the name of the .NET property that triggers the condition.

 ## Remarks